solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor-frontend.md

 Inspecting the IDL, you can see the `programId` and the `metadata` object which have been added in anchor 0.30.0

-This program contains two instructions (`initialize` and `increment`).
+This program contains two instruction handlers, `initialize` and `increment`.

-Notice that in addition to specifying the instructions, it species the accounts and inputs for each instruction.
-The `initialize` instruction requires three
+Notice that in addition to specifying the instruction handlers, it specifies the accounts and inputs for each instruction.
+The `initialize` instruction requires three accounts:
-accounts:

 1. `counter` - the new account being initialized in the instruction
 2. `user` - the payer for the transaction and initialization